Sanath Jayasuriya: Controversies

-In November 2018, he along with two other cricketers was accused of trafficking rotten betel nuts from Indonesia to India.
+In November 2018, he was accused of trafficking rotten betel nuts from Indonesia to India.
 In March 2018, he criticised the behaviour of Bangladeshi cricketers during the crucial virtual semi final between Sri Lanka and Bangladesh at the 2018 Nidahas Trophy and degraded the Bangladesh team as a third class team in a tweet.
 He later deleted the tweet.

 In October 2018, Jayasuriya was charged by the International Cricket Council with two counts of breaching its anti-corruption code.
-The accusations relate to articles 2.4.6 and 2.4.7 of the ICC's code of conduct.
-These relate to "failure or refusal to co-operate" with an ongoing ICC investigation into alleged match-fixing and "concealing, tampering with or destroying any documentation or other information that may be relevant".
-The investigation were reported to relate to Jayasuriya's time as Sri Lanka's chairman of selectors, between April 2016 to August 2017, and the fourth ODI between Sri Lanka and Zimbabwe in July 2017.
+The accusations related to "failure or refusal to co-operate" with an ongoing ICC investigation into alleged match-fixing and "concealing, tampering with or destroying any documentation or other information that may be relevant".
+The investigation was reported to relate to Jayasuriya's time as Sri Lanka's chairman of selectors, between April 2016 to August 2017, and the fourth ODI between Sri Lanka and Zimbabwe in July 2017.
 In February 2019, Jayasuriya was banned for two years in taking part in any cricket-related activity by the International Cricket Council's (ICC) anti-corruption unit, after he failed to co-operate in a corruption investigation.
 However, he reportedly attended a group stage match between Sri Lanka and India during the 2019 Cricket World Cup and watched the match in the pavilion despite serving a ban.
 ICC later pointed out that he could still watch matches in the pavilion as a casual fan and barred him from entering teams dressing rooms.
 His international ban was lifted by the ICC in November 2020 and was once again eligible to involve with cricket.

-In May 2019, fake reports circulated in social media that Sanath had died due to a car accident in Canada and the reports also shocked Indian cricketer Ravichandran Ashwin.
-However, Sanath himself denied such reports and insisted that he is fine and has not visited Canada in recent times.